Garlic growth happens in 6 stages starting with germination and ending with bulb maturation and harvest.

 Pull the plants out of the soil without damaging the bulbs or stems.
-Remove the leaves and proceed to curing the garlic.
+Remove the leaves and proceed to curing stage of the garlic.
 Curing is a drying process that helps to greatly improve the shelf-life and well-being of the garlic bulbs.

-To cure your garlic, place the garlic in a single line outside in the shade or a well-ventilated room.
+To cure your garlic, place the garlic in a single line outside in the shade or in a well-ventilated room.
 Allow them to cure for around 1 to 2 weeks to dry up and expel moisture which would normally make the garlic bulbs rot when stored indoors.

 After the garlic is dry and has a papery outer wrapper, you can remove the outer layer, snip off leaves and stems and store them in a vegetable rack or mesh bag.
 This applies to hardneck garlic.
-Softneck garlic can be made into a braid and hung-up on a string.
+Softneck garlic can be made into a braid and hung up on a string.

 Garlic is a perennial plant meaning it can remain alive in the soil for around two years.
 After harvesting, any garlic bulbs which have been accidentally left in the soil will sprout and grow into completely new plants the following year.